Drought-hit Indian farmers seek support in federal budget

 Last month, the government slashed its economic growth forecast to 7-7.5 percent for the fiscal year ending in March 2016, citing lower farm output and weak global demand.
 That was sharply lower than an 8.1-8.5 percent growth estimated last February.

-Farm experts also favored the transfer of fertilizer subsidies - estimated at nearly 700 billion rupees a year - directly into farmers' bank accounts to cut down leakages in the system.
+Farm experts also favoured the transfer of fertiliser subsidies - estimated at nearly 700 billion rupees a year - directly into farmers' bank accounts to cut down leakages in the system.